-225 Figure 4 Plot of measured hydraulic conductivity (A) and water retention (B) for one of the topsoil ST-CC samples with the measurement instrument labeled.
+Figure 4 Plot of measured hydraulic conductivity (A) and water retention (B) for one of the topsoil ST-CC samples with the measurement instrument labeled.
 Grey lines are LOESS smooth trend lines.

-3.1 Pore size distribution
+225 3.1 Pore size distribution

 The mean soil PSDs for the different systems are shown in Figure 5 (A).
 PSD curves for the individual samples are provided in Figure A3.
-A wider spread of PSD implies a heterogeneous mix of pore sizes and is indicative of soil with a more developed structure.
-The maximum pore volume density for the top soils occurred between sizes 15 and 20 μ m diameter pores with the exception for NT-CC soils which showed a bimodal distribution with maximum pore volume density around 4 and 518 μ m (Table 2).
+A wider spread of PSD implies a heterogeneous mix of pore sizes and indicates soil with a more developed structure.
+The maximum pore volume density for the top soils occurred between sizes 15 and 20 μm diameter pores except for NT-CC soils which showed a bimodal distribution with maximum pore volume density around 4 and 518 μm (Table 2).

-Figure 5 (A) Pore size distribution for the top (0-5 cm) and subsurface (20-25 cm) soil layers.
-Dotted vertical lines and horizontal arrows indicate the characteristic pore diameter ranges of <0.2, 0.2-10, 10-50, and $50-1000 \mu m$.
+Figure 5 (A) Pore size distribution for the top (0-5~cm) and subsurface (20-25~cm) soil layers.
+Dotted vertical lines and horizontal arrows indicate the characteristic pore diameter ranges of <0.2, 0.2 - 10, 10 - 50, and 50 - 1000 μm .
 (B) The relative abundance of the four characteristic pore diameter ranges.
 Bars indicate standard errors.
-Different letters within the same pore size range indicate differences at p <0.15.
+Different letters within the same pore size range indicate differences at p < 0.15.

-One observation is that the topsoil NT-CC has the widest spread of PSD, with statistically more proportion of the smaller and larger diameter pores (i.e., $<0.2~\mu m$ and $50-1000~\mu m$, respectively, at p <0.15) and a bimodal distribution which is not present in the other systems (Figure 5B).
+One interesting observation is that the topsoils under NT-CC practices have the widest spread of PSD.
+These topsoils have higher proportions of the smaller ($<0.2~\mu m$) and larger ($50-1000~\mu m$) diameter pores (p<0.15) and a bimodal distribution not present in the other systems (Figure 5B).
 Several studies have similarly observed an increase in the proportion of larger pores in NT systems (Tavares Filho and Tessier, 2009; Pires et al., 2017; Gao et al., 2019, 2017).
 The reason for the abundance of small and large pores for the NT-CC systems suggests the formation of tightly packed aggregates with smaller pores and larger interaggregate pores between them.
 This would be consistent with results from a previous study of our site and others that found higher aggregate stability for the NT-CC systems (Mitchell et al., 2017; Gao et al., 2019).
-Greenland (1977) suggests soil pore size classification based on equivalent diameter into three groups as transmission ($50-500~\mu m$), storage ($0.5-50~\mu m$), and residual pores ($<0.5~\mu m$).
-Larger transmission pores are important for infiltration, drainage, and aeration while smaller storage pores are important in retaining water.
-Increased aeration of soil is beneficial for many soil processes including soil organic matter cycling (Lehmann and Kleber, 2015; Janzen, 2015) and other biogeochemical processes (Ekschmitt et al., 2008; Schmidt et al., 2011).
-ST-NO plots had the lowest relative abundance of larger macropores ($50-1000~\mu m$) while NT-CC had the highest proportion (Figure 5B).
+Greenland (1977) suggests soil pore size classification based on equivalent diameter into three groups as transmission ($50-500~\mu m$), storage ($0.5-50~\mu m$), and residual pores ($0.5~\mu m$).
+Larger transmission pores are essential for infiltration, drainage, and aeration, while smaller storage pores are important in retaining water.
+Increased soil aeration is beneficial for many soil processes, including soil organic matter cycling (Lehmann and Kleber, 2015; Janzen, 2015) and other biogeochemical processes (Ekschmitt et al., 2008; Schmidt et al., 2011).
+ST-NO plots had the lowest relative abundance of larger macropores ($0.5~\mu m$), while NT-CC had the highest proportion (Figure 5B).